tiesjan/django-convenient-formsets/README.md

 ## Usage

 ### Server side
-The Python classes `ConvenientBaseFormSet` and `ConvenientBaseModelFormSet` extend Django's built-in `BaseFormSet` and `BaseModelFormset` by:
+The Python classes `ConvenientBaseFormSet`, `ConvenientBaseModelFormSet` and `ConvenientBaseInlineFormSet` extend Django's built-in `BaseFormSet`, `BaseModelFormset` and `BaseInlineFormSet` by:
-- Overriding `deletion_widget` for the `DELETE` field and `ordering_widget` for the `ORDER` field of `BaseFormSet`.
+- Overriding `deletion_widget` for the `DELETE` field and `ordering_widget` for the `ORDER` field.
 They default to the `forms.HiddenInput` widget in order to hide them from the user.
   _**Note:** the [`deletion_widget` attribute and corresponding method][1] are
   available from Django 4.0 and later, and the [`ordering_widget` attribute and corresponding method][2] are available from Django 3.0 and later.
 They are